-This bookstore is iconic in Los Angeles and a must-do while in Downtown LA, especially if you’re a bookworm.
+This bookstore is iconic in Los Angeles and a must-do in Downtown LA, especially if you’re a bookworm.
 It’s a magical labyrinth of new and used collections of books.
-It’s also the largest new and used bookstore in California.
+It’s also the most significant new and used bookstore in California.

 They often have events and readings.
 It can be a fun place to spend an hour or two browsing through books.

-If you go here, please be respectful of the books and support this business.
+Please be respectful of the books and support this business if you go here.
 Don’t just go for the photos.

-Just steps away from the Walt Disney Hall is the Broad Museum.
+Just steps away from the Walt Disney Hall are the Broad Museum.

 The Broad Museum is a contemporary art museum that opened in 2015.
 It’s home to over 2000 works of art from artists like Jeff Koons, Andy Warhol, and Roy Lichtenstein.

-For anyone that has an appreciation of modern art, this is a must-do while in Los Angeles.
+This is a must-do in Los Angeles for anyone who appreciates modern art.
 The exterior design of this building alone is worth admiring.

 This is the mother church of the Archdiocese of Los Angeles.
 It’s a beautiful building and not what you’d expect when you think of a Cathedral.
-It’s actually one of the newest churches built in the western US.
+It’s one of the newest churches built in the Western US.

-The modern design was designed by Spanish architect Professor José Rafael Moneo.
+Spanish architect Professor José Rafael Moneo designed this modern cathedral.
 It’s unique with its sharp contemporary lines and angles.
 Reminds me of a modern museum.